-Trail Mix Chocolate Nut Clusters are a healthier treat made by combining nuts, seeds and dried fruit with melted dark chocolate then dropping by spoonfuls to form clusters.
-Top these chocolate morsels with a dusting of flaky sea salt for a sweet and salty snack!
+Trail Mix Chocolate Nut Clusters are a tasty treat made by combining nuts, seeds and dried fruit with melted dark chocolate.
+Top these with a dusting of flaky sea salt for a sweet and salty snack!

 ❤️ Why you'll love this recipe

-- Quick and easy: these little chocolate nut clusters can be ready in about 30 minutes.
+- Quick and easy: these little chocolate nut clusters can be ready in about 30 minutes or less.

-- A healthy snack: dark chocolate is full of antioxidants.
+- A healthier snack: Dark chocolate is full of antioxidants.

-- Lots of variety: Nuts, while high in calories, are high in fiber and contain phytochemicals that act as antioxidants.
+- Nutritious: Nuts, while high in calories, are high in fiber and contain phytochemicals that act as antioxidants.
 Nuts and dried fruit are loaded with vitamins and minerals our bodies need.

-- Easy to customize: substitute your favourite nuts, seeds and dried fruits or the ones you have in your pantry.
+- Easy to customize: Substitute your favorite nuts, seeds, and dried fruits or the ones you have in your pantry.

 Chocolate-covered nuts are a sought-after treat!
 This recipe for sweet 'n sea salty chocolate cashews is a popular one with my readers.